 I. SCOPE OF DISCUSSION:

-The Government Advisory Committee (GAC) public policy advice and the Generic Names Supporting Organization (GNSO) policy recommendations in relation to the nature and extent of protections at the second level of the domain name system (DNS) for the following names and acronyms of the Red Cross movement are not consistent:
+The Government Advisory Committee (GAC) public policy advice and the Generic Names Supporting Organization (GNSO) policy recommendations differs in relation to the nature and extent of the protections to be accorded at the second level of the domain name system (DNS) for the following names and acronyms associated with the International Red Cross and Red Crescent Movement.
+A reconciliation of positions between GAC advice and the GNSO’s policy recommendations is notably

-The names of 189 (now 190) Red Cross National Societies);
+The names of 189 (now 190) Red Cross or Red Crescent National Societies recognized within the International Red Cross and Red Crescent Movement;

-The name International Committee of the Red Cross, and its associated acronyms (ICRC, CICR); and
+The name International Committee of the Red Cross, and its associated acronyms (ICRC, CICR, MKKK); and

 The name International Federation of Red Cross and Red Crescent Societies and its associated acronyms (IFRC, CFRC)

-The Red Cross had participated in the completed GNSO PDP and submitted a Minority Statement to the Final Report: see http://gnso.icann.org/en/issues/igo-ingo-final-minority-positions-10nov13-en.pdf.
+Representatives of the International Red Cross and Red Crescent Movement (Movement) participated in the completed GNSO PDP’s in this matter and submitted a Minority Position and Statement to the Final Report: see http://gnso.icann.org/en/issues/igo-ingo-final-minority-positions-10nov13-en.pdf.

-Pending final resolution of the issue as to the list of Red Cross names and acronyms that are to be protected at the second level of the DNS, and in what form, the identifiers of the Red Cross that remain at issue have been withheld from registration on an interim basis, by way of a Board resolution in October 2014 that also recognized the continuing work in the GAC and GNSO community to resolve the remaining differences between GAC advice and GNSO policy on the topic of protections for Red Cross names and acronyms.
+Pending final resolution of the issue as to the list of Red Cross and Red Crescent names and acronyms that are to be protected at the second level of the DNS, and in what form, the identifiers of the Movement that remain at issue have been withheld from registration on an interim basis, by way of a Board resolution in October 2014 that also recognized the continuing work in the GAC and GNSO community to resolve the remaining differences between GAC advice and GNSO policy on the topic of protections for the Red Cross and Red Crescent names and acronyms.

 II.
 THE RELEVANT TIMELINE

-October 2012: The GNSO Council launches a Policy Development Process to evaluate: (i) whether there is a need for special protections at the top and second level in all gTLDs for the names of International Governmental Organizations (IGOs) and international non-governmental organizations (INGOs) receiving protections under treaties and statutes under multiple jurisdictions, and specifically including the Red Cross movement and the International Olympic Committee; and (ii) if so, to develop policy recommendations for such protections.
+October 2012: The GNSO Council launches a Policy Development Process to evaluate: (i) whether there is a need for special protections at the top and second level in all gTLDs for the names of International Governmental Organizations (IGOs) and international non-governmental organizations (INGOs) receiving protections under treaties and statutes under multiple jurisdictions, and specifically including the International Red Cross and Red Cross Movement and the International Olympic Committee; and (ii) if so, to develop policy recommendations for such protections.

+July 2013: The ICRC and the International Federation submit to ICANN’s Board a Position Paper detailing the international protections of the Red Cross and Red Crescent designations under the 1949 Geneva Conventions and their Additional Protocols and calling upon ICANN’s Board 1) to make the existing temporary reservations of the Red Cross designations and names permanent and 2) to confirm that the said protections extend to the respective identifiers of the different Red Cross and Red Crescent organizations (including the names of the then-189 National Societies, the International Committee of the Red Cross and the International Federation of Red Cross and Red Crescent Societies and the latter’s acronyms).
+Were annexed to the Report were lists of the names of the respective Red Cross and Red Crescent organizations as well as a detailed table of national legislation on the use and protection of the distinctive emblems and of their designations (in implementation of relevant obligations under the 1949 Geneva Conventions and their Additional Protocols).